 Manufacturer: Memphis Milano

 Medium: Wood, plastic laminate

 Dimensions: 76 3/4 x 74 3/4 x 15 3/4 in.
 (194.9 x 189.9 x 40 cm)

 Credit Line: John C. Waddell Collection, Gift of John C. Waddell, 1997

-Between 1981 and 1988, Sottsass and a small international group of like-minded designers who called themselves Memphis created nonconformist furniture.
-The totemic "Carlton" room divider is an outstanding example of his Memphis designs.
+Between 1981 and 1988 Sottsass and a small international group of like-minded designers who called themselves Memphis, created nonconformist furniture.
+The totemic "Carleton" room divider is an outstanding example of his Memphis designs.
 Although intended for a luxury market and of fine workmanship, it is made of cheap plastic laminates rather than fine woods.
 The vivid colors and seemingly random interplay of solids and voids suggest avant-garde painting and sculpture.
 Yet, typical of Sottsass, underlying the surface brilliance is an entirely logical structural system, of real and implied equilateral triangles.